-5 Signs You're Falling Out Of Love With Him
+5 Thoughts You Might Have If You're Falling Out Of Love With Your Partner

 Falling out of love can feel like just as much of an avalanche as it does when you're falling into it.
 Even though you want to make it stop, you can't.
 Whatever happened to make the love leave has already happened, and you won't be able to bring it back.

 You might recognize the signs you're falling out of love — a lack of enthusiasm for the relationship, no longer looking forward to seeing your boyfriend or girlfriend, etc. — and still deny it's actually happening.
 You might even convince yourself that your devotion and your feeling of responsibility to your partner is the same as love.
 But it isn't.

 No matter how much you might try to stop yourself from falling out of love, it will creep into your thoughts whether or not you want it to.
 So if you are thinking any of the following, your love might be fading:

 1. "I Really Hope They Don't Want To Come Home With Me This Weekend."